Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 I apologize for that I didn't upload last night.<br>
-Today,the god close one window for me, and then he close all doors, I'm boring , I'm losting and almost crazy.
+Today,the god close one window for me, and then he closes all doors, I'm boring , I'm losting and almost crazy.
 I need you to open them for me.
 <br>Good night my girl~

 ---